1031 Exchange Planner

 Estimate realized gain, depreciation recapture exposure, capital gain exposure, and the approximate tax that may be deferred through an exchange.

 A 1031 exchange allows many real estate investors to defer gain from the sale of qualifying investment or business real estate when they reinvest into other qualifying real estate.
+Since the Tax Cuts and Jobs Act of 2017, Section 1031 generally applies only to real property, not personal property such as vehicles, equipment, furniture, or artwork.
 The tax is generally deferred, not erased.
 The replacement property usually carries forward the tax history of the relinquished property, which is why basis and depreciation matter.

 The taxpayer selling the old property and acquiring replacement property.
 The same taxpayer generally needs to stay consistent through the exchange.